 Cheese And Crackers

 One of the best snacks to bring on the trail is cheese and crackers.
 Bricks of hard cheese are highly recommended to keep in the best condition.
 Keeping them in a brick makes moisture easier to manage as they sweat oil from the surface.
 Also, cheese is best stored in wax paper rather than plastic bags.
-Storing crackers may appear to be more of a challenge than other harder foods.
+Storing crackers also may appear to be more of a challenge than other harder backpacking food.
 Plastic containers or specific cylinders for crackers are likely of the most useful for packing.

 Similar to trail mix and granola blends you should also consider Muesli for backpacking meals.
-Combining nuts, seeds, rolled oats, and dried fruit can be eaten by itself or adding milk.
+Additionally, combining nuts, seeds, rolled oats, and dried fruit can be eaten by itself or adding milk.
 Also, dehydrated whole milk is the best way to bring milk and can be added to muesli in advance which only requires added water to consume.

-Muesli hiking balls can be made if you like baking and then eaten along the trail much like an energy bar.
+Muesli hiking balls can also be made if you like baking and then eaten along the trail much like an energy bar.
 There are several recipes that can be found online as well allowing you to customize protein content among other aspects if you choose.